IvanWoo/k8s-hpa/README.md

 helm install monitoring stable/prometheus-operator --set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false --namespace monitoring
 ```

-In order to discover ServiceMonitors outside monitoring namespace, we need to set `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to `false` based on the [doc](https://github.com/helm/charts/tree/master/stable/prometheus-operator#prometheusioscrape).
+In order to discover ServiceMonitors outside monitoring namespace, we need to set `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to `false` based on this [doc](https://github.com/helm/charts/tree/master/stable/prometheus-operator#prometheusioscrape).

 We can go to Prometheus by visiting `localhost:9090` after port-forwarding the service to our localhost: